What Are Prenatal Vitamins and Why Are They Essential?

 Look for a prenatal vitamin verified by USP, NSF, or ConsumerLab for quality assurance.
 Ensure it contains at least 600 mcg folic acid, 27 mg iron, 200 mg DHA, 150 mcg iodine, and 200 mg calcium.
 If one supplement doesn't cover all needs, targeted add-ons for DHA and calcium are common and acceptable.

 The FDA does not regulate supplements as strictly as medications, so third-party testing is important.
 USP (United States Pharmacopeia) verification confirms the product contains what's on the label, is free from harmful contaminants, and will dissolve properly.
 Prescription prenatals are not necessarily superior to over-the-counter options — many OTC prenatals meet or exceed ACOG recommendations.
-Your doctor can recommend specific brands based on your dietary patterns, risk factors, and tolerance.

 What Nutrients Should You Get From Food During Pregnancy?